nqcm/synonyms-in-quran/docs/S/settle-someone.md

 It means to make something full of life, to make it thrive, to make someone or some place prosperous. (:material-book: MTFQ)

-According to ibn Faaris it also has the meaning of preservation, longivity and persistence. (:material-book: Maqaees)
+According to ibn Faaris it also has the meaning of preservation, longevity and persistence. (:material-book: Maqaees)

 Sometimes we can capture the meaning of a word better if we look at its opposite.
 The opposite of عمر (as an intransitive verb) is to destroy, to ruin, to wreck, to vandalize. (:material-book: MTFQ).
 So عمر means to make something thrive and prosper, and the opposite of it is to destroy something.